LeaseCrunch Blog

 Read about ASC 842 & other lease accounting topics

-In regards to these two specific GASB standards, what would the accounting process look like?
-Is there anything in particular you should worry about in regards to differences between GASB 96 and GASB 87 lease spreadsheets?
+Regarding these specific GASB standards, what would the accounting process look like?
+Is there anything in particular you should worry about when it comes to the differences between GASB 87 and GASB 96 lease spreadsheets?
+Is it practical to use spreadsheets for GASB 87 and GASB96 lease accounting at all?
 Find out in our all-you-need-to-know blog about these two GASB standards.

 GASB 87 requires all leases over 12 months in length to be recorded as liabilities and lease assets.
 GASB 87 runs in tandem with FASB’s ASC 842, as both attempt to make financial information clearer by defining leases and adding financial obligations to the Statement of Financial Position or Balance Sheet.